MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-device-connectivity.md

 > [!IMPORTANT]
 > - **Devices running on MMA agent are not supported** on the streamlined connectivity method and will need to continue using the standard URL set (Windows 7, Windows 8.1, Windows Server 2008 R2 MMA, Server 2012 & 2016 R2 not upgraded to modern unified agent).
 > - Windows Server 2012 R2 and Server 2016 R2 will need to upgrade to unified agent to leverage the new method. <br/>
 > - Windows 10 1607, 1703, 1709, 1803 can leverage the new onboarding option but will use a longer list.
-For more information, see [Updated URL sheet - ADD LINK TO SHEET]().
+For more information, see [streamlined URL sheet](https://go.microsoft.com/fwlink/?linkid=2248278).

 | Windows   OS    |     Minimum   KB Required (March 8, 2022)    |
 |:---|:---|